MinnPost/all-good-proxy/README.md

 A simple proxy that caches only (HTTP status) good results.
 This means that the cache is only invalidated if a valid proxied request returns a positive (200-ish) status, otherwise, it will continue to serve up the cache.

+The MinnPost use case is that we use ScraperWiki, and though the API is fairly solid most of the time, this allows us to ensure that we have a working data source even if ScraperWiki goes down for a bit.

 ## Install

 1. Install Node.